Ever tried to turn a story about a bike ride into a neat equation and got stuck?

 Q4: I got a slope of zero—does that mean the problem is wrong?

 A: Not necessarily.
 A zero slope indicates a constant value: y doesn’t change with x.
-Take this: “The temperature stays at 70°F all day” yields y = 0·x + 70 That's the whole idea..
+Here's one way to look at it: “The temperature stays at 70°F all day” yields y = 0·x + 70 It's one of those things that adds up..

 Q5: How do I know when to use slope‑intercept versus a system of equations?